Meta-analysis (MA)

 - Contradictory results are not present (a trend may be clearer through vote-counting)

-- The number of studies or sample sizes are too small to yield reliable results
+- The number of studies or sample sizes is too small to yield reliable results

 References